microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

           $env:Path = [System.Environment]::GetEnvironmentVariable('Path','Machine') + ';' + [System.Environment]::GetEnvironmentVariable('Path','User')
     ```

-8. As you like, you could continue the process to configure more packages and tools
+4. You could continue the process to configure more packages and tools as you like!

 ---

-### *Experience using agentic workflow in VS Code*
+### *Continue editing your imagedefinition.yaml by using agentic workflow in VS Code*
 To further simplify the experience of authoring the customization file, you can leverage the agentic workflow to directly generate an `imagedefinition.yaml` file through prompts and conversations

-9. Open Copilot Chat
+5. Open Copilot Chat
     a.
-Ensure Dev Box tools are pre-selected under Select Tools
+Select Agent mode on the bottom right of the Co-Pilot chat and choose the model Claude 3.5 Sonnet
     b.
-Select Agent mode and choose the model Claude 3.5 Sonnet
+Ensure Dev Box tools are pre-selected under Select Tools (Wrench icon top left of the Co-Pilot chat).

-10. In the chat, enter:
+6. In the chat, enter:
     `"Help me configure a dev box to work on this repo"`
     a.
 The agent will scan the repository to identify the application type and components (Web, API, Blazor, etc.)

-11. When prompted, select ‘Continue’ to configure the allowed [WinGet](#) packages and generate the `imagedefinition.yaml`
+7. When prompted, select ‘Continue’ to configure the allowed [WinGet](#) packages and generate the `imagedefinition.yaml`
     a. `imagedefinition.yaml` will include git cloning the specific repository onto the dev box

-12. After the initial `imagedefinition.yaml` is generated, in the chat, conversationally ask to "Change Node.js version to 18 LTS"
+8. After the initial `imagedefinition.yaml` is generated, in the chat, conversationally ask to "Change Node.js version to 18 LTS"
-13. After the `imagedefinition.yaml` is modified, select ‘Continue’ to run the Customization YAML Validator
+9. After the `imagedefinition.yaml` is modified, select ‘Continue’ to run the Customization YAML Validator
-14. Copy and run the validation command in the Terminal
+10. Copy and run the validation command in the Terminal
-15. Once validation completes, save the `imagedefinition.yaml`, commit it, and push it to the repository
+11. Once validation completes, save the `imagedefinition.yaml`, commit it, and push it to the repository

 ---